Author: Kaanchi Ahuja

 Thousands of families become refugees and look for security in the displaced person camps.
 Fleeing the violence in the north of the country, the people are left in destitute due to problems associated with managing a large number of people.

-In 2018 the committee task force on monitoring and reporting verified 1321 incidents of great violation against children.
+In 2018 the committee task force on monitoring and reporting verified 1321 incidents of great child rights violation.
 The escalation of hostilities in Al Hudaydah governorate Resulted in a dramatic increase of children killed and injured because of the conflict.

 Magnified Effect of COVID-19:

 With COVID-19 spreading rapidly, Yemen is facing an emergency within an emergency.
 Sanitation and clean water are in short supply, health facilities lack basic equipment like mask, gloves, oxygen cylinders and other essential requirements to treat the coronavirus patients.
 Many health workers are also not receiving any salaries.